Skip to main content.

 • If an item is returned because the available balance in your account is non-sufficient to cover the item you agree that we can charge a NSF Return Item Fee.
 We make every attempt to identify previously returned items that were charged a NSF Return Item Fee to prevent them from being charged another fee when represented for payment.
 Due to how merchants process returned items, we may not be able to identify every represented item.
 Please contact us if you receive an Overdraft or NSF Return Item Fee on an item that has been returned more than once (i.e., represented), and we will refund the fee.
 When we charge an Overdraft or NSF Return Item Fee, the charge reduces the Available Balance in your account and may put your account into (or further into) overdraft.

-• If your account balance remains overdrawn for 5 consecutive business days, we will charge your account a Consecutive Days Overdrawn (OD) Fee of $15.
-Once your account becomes positive, anytime it becomes overdrawn for 5 consecutive business days, we will charge your account another $15 Consecutive Days Overdrawn (OD) Fee.
+• If your account balance is overdrawn for 5 consecutive business days, your account will be charged a consecutive days overdrawn (OD) fee of $15, at the end of the fifth business day during nightly processing, if the account remains overdrawn.
+After your account becomes positive, and it becomes overdrawn again for 5 consecutive business days, we will charge your account another $15 fee as described above.

 • For consumer accounts, there is a limit of 5 Overdraft and NSF Return Item Fees for a maximum of $180 per day we will charge.
 We will not charge a fee if a consumer account is overdrawn by $15 or less.
 These exceptions do not apply to business accounts.
 For business accounts, there is a limit of 6 Overdraft and NSF Return Item Fees for a maximum of $216 per day we will charge.